Nueva Londres: History

 In 1893 two thousand men and women led by William Lane left Australia for Paraguay where they established a utopian socialist colony called "New Australia".
 The colony was not a success, but their descendants can be found just over 200km from Foz do Iguaçu.
 Among the settlers were Richard Smith and John Smith.

 In October 1957, the town was recognized as a district and after a request to be renamed New Canberra was ignored by the Australian Government, the town was renamed Nueva Londres (Spanish for New London).

+Geography

+Nueva Londres has an area of 883 square kilometers and is located 137 km from the city of Asunción.